During the 2021 Legislative Session SB 389 passed which enacted a peer-to-peer car sharing program, please click here to read the full bill.

 When are the Peer-to-Peer return(s) due?

-The reporting period is quarterly.
+- The reporting period is quarterly.
 The return(s) are due the last day of the month following the period end date.
 This fee has an effective date of October 1, 2021.
-The first reporting period will be from 10/1/2021 through 12/31/2021 making the first return due January 31, 2022.
+The first reporting period will be from 10/1/2021 through 12/31/2021 making the first returns for Peer-to-Peer State and Clark County due January 31, 2022.

 What if I file my taxes late, are there any additional fees?